vishnumur777/ratio-calculator-flutter/README.md

 # ratiocalci

-An app to calculate ratio by giving two numbers.
+An Simple app to calculate ratio by giving two numbers.